St George's Church, Edworth: Interior

 Inside the church are two-bay arcades on each side that extend only along the eastern part of the nave.
 At the northeast corner of the nave is a rood staircase.
-The octagonal font dates from the 15th century and has carved panels.
+The octagonal font dates from the 15th century and features carved panels.
 The north aisle contains an unusual piscina standing on a pillar dating from the 12th century.
 On the wall of the north aisle is a fragment of a 14th-century wall painting.
 In the chancel are 15th-century pews with poppyheads and with finials carved with lions and bears.
 The windows in the south windows of the chancel and clerestory contain fragments of medieval stained glass.
 There is a ring of three bells.
 The oldest bell is dated 1480 and was cast by John Kebyll.
 The others were cast in 1615 by Newcombe, and in 1623 by William Haulsey.